ThomasH-W/ESP32-Radio-TTGO/README.md

 ### LittleFS

-The build in upload tool for ESP32 does not work.
+The build in upload tool for ESP32 does not work for littleFS.
 Two files are used to overcome this:
 - littlefsbuilder.py
 - mklittlefs.exe